-- 1. Written consent of both the instructor and the program director before enrollment. - 2.
-Content of the course cannot be the same as a course offered at a regularly scheduled time (exceptions must have the written approval of an academic administrator before enrollment). - 3.
+- Written consent of both the instructor and the program director must be obtained before enrollment. - Content of the course cannot be the same as a course offered at a regularly scheduled time (exceptions must have the written approval of an academic administrator before enrollment). - 3.
 Contact hours between student and instructor must be sufficient over the duration of the independent study to ensure appropriate content commensurate with the amount of graduate credit earned in a regular course offering. - 4.
 A maximum of six hours graduate credit may be taken by independent study.